-The Living Building Challenge is composed of seven performance areas, or ‘Petals’: Place, Water, Energy, Health & Happiness, Materials, Equity and Beauty.
+The Living Building Challenge is comprised of seven performance areas, or ‘Petals’: Place, Water, Energy, Health & Happiness, Materials, Equity and Beauty.
 Petals are subdivided into a total of twenty Imperatives, each of which focuses on a specific sphere of influence.
+Click the image below to download the Living Building Challenge 3.0 Standard.

 1. All Imperatives assigned to a Typology are mandatory.
 Some Typologies require fewer than twenty Imperatives because the conditions are either not applicable or may compromise other critical needs.
 However, teams are encouraged to integrate the optional Imperatives into their projects wherever possible.